mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 &#8209; langchain: Python library that provides the RecursiveCharacterTextSplitter class for splitting text into chunks.

 &#8209; PyPDF2: Python library for extracting text content from PDF files.

+Details included in the assumptions / requirements section below.

 # Python Scripts